 Sole Fitness E95 (400 Lbs capacity)

 With a maximum weight capacity of 400 Lb, you can expect the Sole Fitness E95 to be a sturdy machine.
-The machine itself weighs 215 pounds, which is relatively high.
+The machine itself weighs 215 pounds, which is relatively heavy.

 As you might already know, the weight of the machine is a good indication of the overall stability.

-It seems like Sole Fitness is entirely convinced about the quality, else they wouldn’t give you a two-year labor warranty, five years on the parts and electronics and a lifetime warranty on the frame.
+It seems like Sole Fitness is convinced about the quality of this model, else they wouldn’t give you a two-year labor warranty, five years on the parts and electronics and a lifetime warranty on the frame.

-Another noteworthy aspect is the 34 Lb flywheel, which is relatively high, compared to the other ellipticals in this article.
+Another noteworthy aspect is the 34 Lb flywheel, which is also relatively heavy compared to the Sole Fitness E35 and the other ellipticals in this article.
 A heavier flywheel usually provides a smoother workout experience.

 - The maximum weight limit of 400 pounds is relatively high compared to the other machines.